Hardik5247/Network-lab-assignments/README.md

             - `connected_links`: List of *Links* to which a node is connected.
         - Contains the required functions for transmitting and receiving the data.

+    - `Link`: Represents the connection among the nodes.
+        - Represents each link in the network with:
+            - `isUniDirectional`: Boolean indicating whether flow of data frame is Unidirectional or not.
+            - `connected_nodes`: List of *Nodes* which connected to a given link.
-    - `Link`: Represents the connection among the nodes and ensures that the `DataFrame` objects keep flowing throughout the network.
+        - Contains the required function for ensuring that the `DataFrame` objects keep flowing throughout the network.

 ## 3. Simulation